Takuma Asano: VfL Bochum

 On 23 June 2021, VfL Bochum 1848 announced the club have signed Asano who was on free agent.
 Asano made his debut for The Blues on 14 August in the first game of the Bundesliga season in a 1–0 defeat against Wolfsburg.
 The Japanese international scored his first goal at the Ruhrstadion on January 22, 2022 in a 2–2 draw against FC Köln.
 On 2 April 2022 Asano played an excellent game scoring two goals in Bochum's 2–1 away win against Hoffenheim.

 On 30 July 2022 Asano scored a goal in the first round of the 2022–23 DFB-Pokal in a 3–0 win against Viktoria Berlin.
 Takuma Asano netted his first Bundesliga goal since April as Bochum fire five past Hoffenheim.
 The dominant hosts made it three before the break as Asano chased through the Hoffenheim defence to slot past Baumann - with Antwi-Adjei providing his third assist of the game.
 In the final round of the 2022–23 Bundesliga season, Asano helped his team avoid relegation play-offs by scoring and providing an assist in a 3–0 victory over Bayer Leverkusen.
 Bochum thus finished the season in 14th position, two points ahead of 16th-placed VfB Stuttgart.

 At the start of the 2023–24 Bundesliga, Takuma Asano scored twice in Bochum's 2–2 draw with FC Augsburg.
 The lightning-fast Asano scored in front of 27,422 spectators in first-half stoppage time to make it 1–1 and also scored in the 64th minute to make it 2–2.
 After 5 draws and 4 defeats, Takuma Asano scored twice against Darmstadt 98 to give Bochum their first win of the Bundesliga season.
 On February 18, 2024, Asano scored his seventh goal of the season, and first in seven career meetings with Bayern.
 He left Bochum at the end of the 2023–24 season.

 Mallorca

 On 6 July 2024, Asano joined Spanish side Mallorca by signing a two-year contract.
 Asano made his debut in the starting lineup on August 18, 2024 in a 1–1 draw against Real Madrid.
+On 28 June 2026, Mallorca announced that Takuma Asano had concluded his tenure with the club and would return to his former team, Sanfrecce Hiroshima.